arturmarc/fluid-flexbox/README.md

 They are basically identical copies of the flex container with differing values of the `flex-wrap` property.
 Then a [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver/ResizeObserver)
-(use-resize-observer) is used to trigger measurements that determine whether the flex-items wrap or not.
+[use-resize-observer](https://github.com/ZeeCoder/use-resize-observer) is used to trigger measurements that determine whether the flex-items wrap or not.
-The clones are rending the _original_ not wrapped version of the content (`isWrapped = false`) and the `wrappedClass` not added.
+The clones are rendering the _original_, not wrapped version of the content (`isWrapped = false`) and the `wrappedClass` not added.
-That way `FluidFlexbox` can know if the original content would fit again when the alternative version is rendered (isWrapped = true).
+That way `FluidFlexbox` can know if the original content would fit again when the alternative version is rendered (`isWrapped = true`).